-This degree program is programmatically accredited by the Accreditation Council for Business and Programs (ACBSP).
+This degree program is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 B.S. in Accounting Program Outcomes

 Accounting - Students will explain and apply the theory and practice of accounting to include preparation of financial statements.